gmatrangola/SpotifyRemoteSwiftUI/README.md

 # SpotifyRemoteSwiftUI

 This is an alternative implementation of the Sample Spotify iOS app https://github.com/spotify/ios-sdk using [SwiftUI](https://developer.apple.com/Xcode/swiftui/) instead of [UIKit](https://developer.apple.com/documentation/uikit).
+It is very basic interface to the Spotify App running on your phone for learning and demonstartion purposes.
+A real app would probably do a lot of these interactions in the background.

 The demonstrates some basic features of the SpotifyiOS.framework.
 This is how to use it once you get it running on your iPhone.
+This is a little bit jiggy the first time you connect, because it has to authenticate your Spotify Account through the Spotify App.
+But then you need to re-connect to the Spotify app after timeout, but you won't need to reauthenticate.
 - Press connect to the Spotify iOS app to authenticate.
 - Allow the app to access your Spotify Account
 - The app will launch the Spotify App and resume playing the last song/playlist/album